Washi1337/ctf-writeups/writeups/flare-on/2025/5/index.md

 ![](img/05.png)

 In this code, we can immediately identify based on the read function calls that the `position` and `transitions` data streams are merely containing a single `uint64`.
-Furthermore, based on the if statements that follow that the win condition for this challenge is to make the values of both the `position` and `transitions` streams 16 (`0x10`).
+Furthermore, based on the if statements that follow, the win condition for this challenge is to make the values of both the `position` and `transitions` streams 16 (`0x10`).

 A little further down we also see that `state` is also just an `uint64`: